db-in/LocalServer/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 ## Description
-**LocalServer** is a framework that provides various options to create a Swift Local Server, that can independently run on simulators and devices, supporting Xcode Parallel Testing.
-It's made in Swift to create Stub Servers, UITest Servers and providing an easy to use Mock capabilities to create Testing doubles (fakes, stubs, spies and mocks).
+**LocalServer** is a framework that provides various options to create a Swift Stub Local Server right into the code, that can independently run on simulators and devices, supporting Xcode Parallel Testing.
+It's made in Swift to create Stub Servers, UITest Servers and providing an easy way to Mock capabilities to create Testing doubles (fakes, stubs, spies and mocks).
 It supports all Apple platform iOS, MacOS, WatchOS and TVOS.

+It's also fully compatible with most the Networking libraries like Alamofire, Moya, AFNetworking or the native URLSession and NSURLConnection.
+Check the **Programming Guide** section for examples.

 **Features**